Childproofing Consent: Adapting to the DPDP Law on Children’s Data

 The path forward

-As the government moves towards finalising the DPDP Rules, businesses must remain vigilant, anticipating potential exceptions and making timely changes.
+Businesses should implement specific age verification measures, such as DigiLocker-based ID validation or AI-driven age estimation, while leveraging exemptions for health, education, and public welfare purposes outlined in the Draft DPDP Rules.
 It is imperative to prioritise age verification mechanisms that balance accuracy with accessibility, ensuring that children's rights are upheld while facilitating their online engagement.
 Collaborative efforts between government agencies and industry stakeholders will be essential in developing comprehensive guidelines that promote children's safety and privacy in the digital realm.

 In the near future you can expect further refinement of age verification technologies, greater clarity on regulatory exemptions, and increased awareness of children's digital rights.
 By embracing a holistic approach to children's data protection, organisations can foster a culture of responsible data stewardship, safeguarding the next generation's digital future while fostering innovation and inclusivity.